 An Italian hot dog in a mini French bread loaf, topped with salami, melted Mozzarella cheese, roasted red peppers and a touch of Parmesan!

 You can go as big as you want with your party!
-Ramp up the condiments to create an impressive selection of flavor and texture to your specialty hot dog bar!
+Ramp up the condiments to create an impressive selection of flavor and variety!
 In addition to the typical condiments, consider adding some of these!

 - Brown spicy mustard